canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/intel-nuc.md

 title: Intel NUC
 image: https://assets.ubuntu.com/v1/a69b2863-intel+nuc.svg?fmt=png&w=150
 description: Ubuntu Core can be easily installed on other architectures like Intel® 64 bits.
+tags: nuc, intel, core, server, iot, 64
+distributions:
+  - Ubuntu Core 16
+  - Ubuntu Server 16.04 LTS
 ---
 # Intel NUC

+## Ubuntu Core

 We will walk you through the steps of flashing Ubuntu Core on an Intel NUC.
 At the end of this process, you will have a board ready for production or testing snaps.

-(As an alternative, you can also [install Ubuntu Server 16.04 LTS](#alternative-install:-ubuntu-server-16.04-lts)).

 {% include "includes/markdown/get_started_prerequisites.md" %}

-## Hardware and software requirements
+### Hardware and software requirements

  * An Intel® NUC
     * The NUC needs to have its BIOS updated to the latest version.
 For this, you can follow online instructions [on the Intel website](http://www.intel.com/content/www/us/en/support/boards-and-kits/000005850.html)